pulumi/pulumi-hugo/themes/default/content/blog/drift-detection/index.md

 - **Pulumi Deployments**: Pulumi programs are run on Pulumi-hosted compute, allowing you to set a schedule and let us handle the rest, including detecting drift, auto-remediation if you turn it on, history of each drift run and what was detected and notifications for drift events.
 - **Existing CI/CD system**: Run Drift Detection to regularly run `pulumi refresh --preview-only` to see what drift is detected in the Pulumi Cloud console and get notified on drift events.

-In order to schedule Drift Detection and Remediation, the stack needs to be configured for Pulumi Deployments and have deployment settings configured.
-You can find more information on [how to set up Pulumi Deployments in our documentation](/docs/pulumi-cloud/deployments/reference).

 ### Setting it Up in the Pulumi Cloud Console

 ![set up drift in the UI](set-up-drift.png)